AequilibraE/tradesman/README.md

 * Importing political sub-divisions for the modeling area
 * Importing Population data from WorldPop and Meta population layers
 * Building zoning systems
-* Importing Point of Interest and building footprint data from OSM
+* Importing Point of Interest and building footprint data from Overture Maps
-* Importing Building footprints data from Microsoft's building footprint datasets

 Upcoming capabilities:
 * Creation of synthetic populations